schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 1. I'm using Jekyll for github pages
 1. I don't want to have to have the same material twice if I can avoid it
 1. It would be nice to have something I could use in other places
-1. I prefer using pure css
+1. I prefer using pure CSS

 What follows is a collection of some of the things I did to get close.